buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

     When ``True``, it uses the last seen revision for each codebase that does not have a change.
     When ``False``, the default value, codebases without changes will use the revision from the ``codebases`` argument.

-The remaining subsections represent a catalog of the available Scheduler types.
+The remaining subsections represent a catalog of the available scheduler types.
-All these Schedulers are defined in modules under :mod:`buildbot.schedulers`, and the docstrings there are the best source of documentation on the arguments taken by each one.
+All these schedulers are defined in modules under :mod:`buildbot.schedulers`, and the docstrings there are the best source of documentation on the arguments taken by each one.

 Scheduler Resiliency
 ~~~~~~~~~~~~~~~~~~~~